pdidev/tutorial/How To.md

 ## 1. PDI HANDS-ON

-* The main program simulates two-dimensional heat diffusion in a square domain with two heat sources, using periodic boundary conditions.
+* The main program implements a simple heat equation solver using an explicit forward finite difference scheme parallelized with MPI.
+The code uses a block domain decomposition where each process holds a 2D block of data.
+* In the following exercises however, PDI will only be used to decouple I/O operations.
+There is no need to fully dive in the core of the solver implemented in the `iter` and `exchange` functions.
+* The specification tree in the `config.yml` files and the `main` function are the locations where all the I/O-related aspects will be handled and the only ones you will actually need to fully understand or modify.
-* Variables used in the main program `main.c`:
+* Variables used in `main.c`:
   * `int dsize[2]`:  size of the local data as `[HEIGHT, WIDTH]`, including the number of ghost layers
   * `int psize[2]`: 2D size of the process grid as `[HEIGHT, WIDTH]`
   * `double **cur`: local data, of size `[dsize[0],dsize[1]]`, representing the temperature